Zhaopudark/PSComputerManagementZp/Samples.md

 The PowerShell module `PSComputerManagementZp` can help users to realize many common management operations easily on Windows PCs.

-In this page, there are some maybe useful samples or usages with the module `PSComputerManagementZp`.
+In this page, there are some perhaps useful samples or usages with the module `PSComputerManagementZp`.

 # About Windows or WSL2 System Proxy